petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/battlecards/current-battlecards.md

 ### Acquia

 * Acquia is a SaaS company that provides enterprise products, services, and technical support for the open-source web content management platform Drupal.
-* Acquia Experience Platform is build around Drupal to allow companies to build, operate, and optimize their digital experiences.
+* Acquia Experience Platform is built around Drupal to allow companies to build, operate, and optimize their digital experiences.
 * Acquia's main focus and strengths are in CMS and B2C website solution use cases.
 * Liferay continues to be stronger in B2B and B2E Experience use cases, according to the latest report from Gartner.